UP: Father of molestation victim shot dead by accused | Law-Order

 UP: Father of molestation victim shot dead by accused

-A 50-year-old man was allegedly shot dead in Uttar Pradesh's Hathras district by an accused out on bail in a case of molestation lodged in 2018 against the victim's daughter, police said on Tuesday.
+A 50-year-old man was allegedly shot dead in Uttar Pradesh's Hathras district by an accused out on bail after his arrest in 2018 for molesting the victim's daughter, police said on Tuesday.

 ''The incident took place in Nozarpur village of Sasani area in Hathras on Monday afternoon when the daughters of Ambrish Sharma (50) had gone to a temple, where the wife and aunt of accused Gaurav Sharma were present.
 The women had heated arguments with each other after which both Gaurav and Ambrish also reached there,'' Hathras Superintendent of Police Vineet Jaiswal said.